neo-robotics/NRC/simulator/README.md

 4. Invoke the contract with the `deploy` method: `testinvoke 3c6a0ee4cecadfd6d3fd06fd7e7eedfa6d57dfe1 deploy []`.

-5. The sender wallet is the administrator who has the privlege to transfer NRC token from the NRC pool to a NEO address.
+5. The sender wallet is the administrator who has the privilege to transfer NRC token from the NRC pool to a NEO address.
 Invoke the contract with the `transferFromPool` method to send some NRC token to the sender and the receiver for testing:

 ```
 testinvoke 3c6a0ee4cecadfd6d3fd06fd7e7eedfa6d57dfe1 transferFromPool ["APZKN2CuaB73i4LamV6RwySWjYVCRph5e8",10000]